GhostActive/booklist/README.md

 ### Notes for Reading

-If you are a beginner, the following section shows briefly some tips that support reading.
+The following section shows briefly some tips to support reading.

-- Take notes to summarize (for quick look-up later) and think about the most important content.

-- Work with the books instead of just consuming them. *"Working with a book"* means to become clear about the core ideas/principles and (how to) implement them in daily life - Proactively gain necessary knowledge and skills.
+- Work with a book instead of just consuming it. *"Working with a book"* means to become clear about the core ideas/principles and how to implement them in daily life.

+- Take notes to summarize the content (also for later look-up quickly) and think about the most important points.

+- *"To become clear about the content"* means to be able to apply the topics in real world producing meaningful results - No smoke and mirrors.
+Building skills often take months or even years.

-- Read (good) books multiple times.
-One characteristic of good books is that they provide new and deeper insights after being read more than once.
+- Read good books multiple times.
+Good books provide new and deeper insights after being read more than once.
 The first reading should be used to build a foundation.
 All further times to strengthen the foundation and go deeper into the topic.
-However, there should be at least a couple of months between repetitions in order to process the knowledge and to gain new experience.
+However, there should be at least a couple of months between repetitions in order to process the knowledge.

-- Change and progress take time - Don't force it.
+- The learning process takes time - Don't rush things or force them.
 Especially in the beginning, it's a sneaky trap to overload oneself by taking too much in too short a time.
-Therefore, it's important to find the balance between needed effort and breaks to relax.
-Also, consider the author's culture and context - Maybe things works different.
-In most cases, the content must be adapted to the current one.
+Therefore, it's important to find the balance between required effort and breaks to relax.

-- *"To really understand the content"* means to be able to apply it and producing meaningful results - No smoke and mirrors.
-Building skills often take years.
+- Consider the author's culture and context.
+Maybe things works different within your circumstances and must be adapted.

 - Talk to other people with similar opinions about the topics, but don't be disappointed if they disagree.
-A good discussion can provide new views.
+A good discussion can provide new perspectives.

 [![Creative Commons License](https://licensebuttons.net/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/ "CC BY-SA 4.0")